JohnnyMilk/Battery-Saver-on-Pockemon-GO/README.md

-# Battery-Saver-on-Pockemon-GO
+# Battery-Saver-on-Pockemon-Go
-An Implementation for Battery Saver on Pokemon GO APP
+An Implementation for Battery Saver on Pokemon Go APP